May 7, 2019

 The next stage of my journey is clouded by bitterness and fear.
 Out of seven children, I was the only one born with HIV.
 Why only me?
 I remember toiling with the idea of death – my death.
 After all, I knew no one with HIV can live a normal, healthy life.
 People with HIV are going to die.

 And for the next three years, that’s all I wanted to do.
 I tried all possible means to get rid of my life.

-I remember thinking, that someone could be me.
+Eventually, after months of urging from those who cared, my journey finally brought me to an AIDS support group.
+I remember meeting other people like me – young women and girls living with HIV.
+Over time I realized that some of them had it much worse than I did.
+Despite my anger and turmoil, the journey had taken a much greater toll on their bodies and spirits than it had on mine.
 And that’s the moment I began to see my purpose in this world.
 I started to believe that my HIV-positive status didn’t have to be a death sentence.
 It was simply a blessing in disguise.

-I can’t deny that, even in my lifetime, great strides have been made in the fight against HIV/AIDS.
-But I also know there are still many battles ahead.
+Every 90 seconds, a young woman becomes infected with HIV.
+That’s unacceptable.
 We – the millions infected with HIV and the millions more at risk of contracting HIV – need the U.S. and other countries around the world to continue to fund life-saving programs and research to help end this epidemic for good.

 About Martha Clara Nakato: Martha Clara is an activist and motivational speaker in Uganda.
 Earlier this year, she was invited to become a Global Fund HER Voice Ambassador for Uganda.